 Use cedar, redwood or other naturally rot-resistant wood for your raised bed construction, but do not use anything "pressure treated" or with creosote in it.
-These substances are highly toxic (which is why the decay organisms cannot eat it) and will leach into your soil, and from there into your vegetables.
+These substances are highly toxic (which is why the decay organisms cannot eat it) and will leach into your soil, and be taken up into your vegetables.

 And if you decide to use cinder blocks or pavers, make sure you use concrete block made with ordinary aggregate.
 Many cinder block manufacturers use mining slag in their cinder block, which can contain metal oxides and sulfides, both of which can leach and toxify your soil.

 Do not use a weed barrier under your raised bed.